The beautiful Fernhill Gardens in Stepaside is one of the newest parks in Dublin, and it’s well worth a visit.

 5. The house is currently closed

 Plans for Fernhill House and Gardens include two phases of work to conserve and restore the historic house and gardens, install paths and provide visitor facilities.
-Phase 2 will provide car parking, a traffic signal junction, a sports pitch, seating, lighting and ground cover.
+Phase 2 was recently completed and included car parking, a traffic signal junction, a sports pitch, seating, lighting and ground cover.

 About Fernhill House and Gardens